dextr-cloud/dextr-docs/docs/_pages/home.md

 #### Quick Dial

 The Handset is for quick dial.
-You can either type or paste a number (Figure 3), and after a calls you'll have a dropdown list with the phone numbers of the recent calls you've made.
+You can either type or paste a number (Figure 3), and after a call you'll have a dropdown list with the phone numbers of the recent calls you've made.
 Remember to choose the proper flag for calling.

 <figure>
    <img src="{{ '/assets/images/quick-dial.jpg' }}" alt="Quick dial">